 The right magnification is key!
-Use only the 16x mag with an indirect beam.
+Use only the 16x mag with the beam of light angling in from the side.
 Always use the brightest light in the darkest room!
 Look for cells over the pupil, it’s the darkest part giving you the greatest contrast.
 Use the following SUN grading criteria to grade your exam.

 SUN Grading Scheme for Anterior Chamber Cells:

 0.5+ 1 – 5

 SUN Grading Scheme for Anterior Chamber Flare:

 By the end of your first year of residency, you’ll have performed this step at least a few thousand times.
 Here is how to do it your first time: